 Two main types of Upper Paleolithic art have survived.
 The first we can classify as permanently located works found on the walls within caves.
 Mostly unknown prior to the final decades of the nineteenth century, many such sites have now been discovered throughout much of southern Europe and have provided historians and archaeologists new insights into humankind millennia prior to the creation of writing.
 The subjects of these works vary: we may observe a variety of geometric motifs, many types of flora and fauna, and the occasional human figure.
 They also fluctuate in size; ranging from several inches to large-scale compositions that span many feet in length.

 The Venus of Willendorf is a perfect example of this.
 Josef Szombathy, an Austro-Hungarian archaeologist, discovered this work in 1908 outside the small Austrian village of Willendorf.
 Although generally projected in art history classrooms to be several feet tall, this limestone figurine is petite in size.
-She measures just under 4½” high, and could fit comfortably in the palm of your hand.
+She measures just under 11.1 cm high, and could fit comfortably in the palm of your hand.
 This small scale allowed whoever carved (or, perhaps owned) this figurine to carry it during their nearly daily nomadic travels in search of food.

 Naming and dating

 Dating too can be a problem, especially since Prehistoric art, by definition, has no written record.
 In fact, the definition of the word prehistoric is that written language did not yet exist, so the creator of the Venus of Willendorf could not have incised “Bob made this in the year 24,000 B.C.E.” on the back.
 In addition, stone artifacts present a special problem since we are interested in the date that the stone was carved, not the date of the material itself.
-Despite these hurdles, art historians and archaeologist attempt to establish dates for prehistoric finds through two processes.
+Despite these hurdles, art historians and archaeologists attempt to establish dates for prehistoric finds through two processes.
 The first is called relative dating and the second involves an examination of the stratification of an object’s discovery.

 What did it mean?

 In contrast, the sculptor placed scant attention on the non-reproductive parts of her body.
 This is particularly noticeable in the figure’s limbs, where there is little emphasis placed on musculature or anatomical accuracy.
-We may infer from the small size of her feet that she was not meant to be free standing, and was either meant to be carried or placed lying down.
-The artist carved the figure’s upper arms along her upper torso, and her lower arms are only barely visible resting upon the top of her breasts.
+We may infer from the small size of her feet that she was not meant to be free-standing and was either meant to be carried or placed lying down.
+The artist carved the figure’s upper arms along her upper torso, and her lower arms are only barely visible, resting upon the top of her breasts.
 As enigmatic as the lack of attention to her limbs is, the absence of attention to the face is even more striking.
 No eyes, nose, ears, or mouth remain visible.
 Instead, our attention is drawn to seven horizontal bands that wrap in concentric circles from the crown of her head.
 Some scholars have suggested her head is obscured by a knit cap pulled downward, others suggest that these forms may represent braided or beaded hair and that her face, perhaps once painted, is angled downward.

 If the face was purposefully obscured, the Paleolithic sculptor may have created, not a portrait of a particular person, but rather a representation of the reproductive and child rearing aspects of a woman.
 In combination with the emphasis on the breasts and pubic area, it seems likely that the Venus of Willendorf had a function that related to fertility.